...

 Sometimes, flying is the only realistic way to cross an ocean or reach a remote region.
 In those cases, focus on damage control:

-• Choose the most direct route you can; take-offs and landings are emission-heavy.
+• Choose the most direct route you can, since takeoffs and landings are emission-heavy.

 • Opt for airlines investing in more efficient fleets and sustainable aviation fuel pilots.